dylan-losey/conventions/README.md

 ### Adaptive Human

 This human **updates** their convention between trials of a given task.
-Some instances of adaptive humans (that we have tested) are:
+Some instances of adaptive humans include:

  - **Random Human**: this user randomly changes their convention between trials
  - **LQR Human**: this user observes the current robot convention, and solves the LQR problem to select their corresponding convention